Investors cautious as lenders seek more steps after Greece deal

 "The political brinksmanship up till the last minute-agreement once again revealed the degree of challenges the Greek government will face in its implementation," it said.

-The ECB kept interest rates at a record low 1.0 percent on Thursday as widely expected.
+The European Central Bank kept interest rates at a record low 1.0 percent on Thursday as widely expected.
 ECB President Mario Draghi was non-committal on whether the bank would participate in Greece's debt restructuring, although he indicated that the bank could pass profits from its Greek bond holdings to euro zone countries.

-Asian credit markets also turned cautious on Friday, with the spreads on the iTraxx Asia ex-Japan investment grade index widening a tad from Thursday.
+Asian credit markets were also subdued early on Friday, with the spreads on the iTraxx Asia ex-Japan investment grade index barely changed from Thursday.

+The news on the Greek deal spurred a rally in Italian, Spanish and Belgian bonds on Thursday, pushing 10-year Italian yields down to four-month lows around 5.48 percent